top of page

 The most successful people don’t just chase what’s urgent.
 They operate from a place of calm perspective.
 They zoom out, and then act with intention.

 Before his startup, he did internships, and he didn’t just apply randomly, he got clear on what he was looking for — what experience he wanted, what sort of team he wanted to be in, and why that would support his long term goals.
-He told me, “interviews aren't just about companies evaluating you.
+He said, “Interviews aren't just about companies evaluating you.
 You're also evaluating them.”

 Does their mission excite you?